 With so many age ranges that your German Shepherd can mature in various ways, it can be hard to keep track of everything.
-If you’re looking for a fully mature dog, you have to wait until the 2-year mark, but they’ll meet tons of milestones between birth and then.
+If you’re looking for a fully mature adult German Shepherd, you have to wait until the 2-year mark, but they’ll meet tons of milestones between birth and then.

 Related German Shepherd Reads:

 - Do German Shepherds Drool?
 What You Need to Know

 - Dwarf German Shepherd — Info, Pictures, Causes & More